cloudfoundry-community/windows-stemcell-concourse/README.md

 ### Setting things up

-  The pipeline definition offers different ways to store the needed assets.
-In either S3 compatible, AWS S3, Google Cloud Store, or Azure Blob Store.
-An example of S3 compatible is [Minio](https://min.io) or [Dell EMC ECS Object Store](https://www.dellemc.com/en-us/storage/ecs/index.htm).
-Each pipeline job is run on an [Ubuntu image](https://hub.docker.com/_/ubuntu) that has the required tools already installed (curl, jq, dosfstools, mtools, xmlstarlet).
-There are a few assets needed to run the pipeline...
+  Each pipeline job is run on a pre-built image distributed from the [cf-community docker hub](https://hub.docker.com/r/cfcommunity/windows-stemcell-concourse).
+Have a look at the Dockerfile to see what packages are baked in.
+Outside of what can be preinstalled in the image, there are a few assets the pipeline needs at run time...

   1. A current Windows image.
 Testing was done with Windows Server 2019 but you could also use Server 1709 or Server 1803.
-Windows ISO images are not distributable, so you will need to manually add it to the vSphere datastore.
+Windows ISO images are not distributable.
+You will need to manually add it to the vSphere datastore.
 Note within the store, the pipeline is expecting the ISO to be within a datastore folder named `Win-Stemcell-ISO`.
 For testing you can download the [trial Windows Server 2019 ISO](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2019).

-  1. Autounattend template xml with placeholders.
-During the `create-base` task the placeholders are filled with the provided pipeline values and the xml is combined with the ISO.
-Find this in the /assets folder.
-Read more about all the possabilities [in the docs](https://docs.microsoft.com/en-us/windows-hardware/customize/desktop/unattend).
-Note within the store, the pipeline is expecting the xml to be within a folder named `autounattend`.

-  1. Unattend template xml with placeholders.
-During the install of Windows, there a different passes made.
-Each pass has a specific context and permission for completing the overall install.
-This template is used during the out of box experience (oobe) pass to create the administrator account and set its password.
-Find this in the /assets folder.
-The task will download this file when needed.

   1. Govc executable, see the [docs](https://github.com/vmware/govmomi) for more detail.
 The pipeleline is set to download the latest stable 0.21 release.

   1. The Local Group Policy Object(LGPO) Utility.
 See the [docs](https://blogs.technet.microsoft.com/secguide/2016/01/21/lgpo-exe-local-group-policy-object-utility-v1-0/) for more detail.
-This is a non-distributable tool, so you will need to [download LGPO.zip here](https://www.microsoft.com/en-us/download/details.aspx?id=55319) and manually add it to the blob store.
-Note within the store, the pipeline is expecting the zip to be within a folder named `lgpo`.
+The pipeline is set to download the latest release.

   1. Stembuild executable, see the [docs](https://github.com/cloudfoundry-incubator/stembuild) for more detail.
-The pipeleline is set to download the latest stable release from Pivotal, that matches the ISO operating system version (1709, 1803, 2019).
-There is also an option to download the same asset from the project's GitHub releases.
+The pipeleline is set to download the latest stable release from GitHub.
+It's going to get a compatible version to the ISO operating system version (1709, 1803, 2019).
+There is also an option to download the same asset from the Pivotal network (PivNet).

+### Running in an offline environment

+The pipeline assumes your Concourse workers have access to the internet.
+If thats not the case, you can download the needed assets to a local S3 compatible bucket can adjust the pipeline to retrieve from there.
+You'll need to made the following available:

+- Govc
+- LGPO
+- Stembuild
+- A clone of this repo

+Additionally you'll need to add the docker images to a local repository and adjust the pipeline to retrieve the local image.
+The needed images are:

+- cfcommunity/windows-stemcell-concourse
+- pivotalservices/concourse-curl-resource

 ### Adding the pipeline

-  1. You'll need 2 files from this repo, `pipeline.yml` and `vars-min.yml`.
-You can either clone the repo `git clone https://github.com/cloudfoundry-community/windows-stemcell-concourse` or just grab the raw content.
+  You'll need 2 files from this repo, `pipeline.yml` and `vars-min.yml`.

   1. The `vars-min.yml` file will feed values to the pipeline.
 This yml is a minimum to get started, read below for additional values.